• Art magazine

 The world of the Scandinavian Mirrors unfolds against the background of the impressive clarity of the Nordic sky and the timeless beauty of simple, clearer forms.
 Correctly selected and placed, they bring light and vastness to every room, while they at the same time embody an elegant grace and sophistication.

-A room that is equipped with a Mirrors appears more alive.
-The light is reflected and is harmonious in the room, creating an inviting and inspiring environment.
+A room equipped with a Mirrors instantly appears more vibrant.
+The light is reflected and distributed harmoniously throughout the room, creating an inviting and inspiring environment.

 Design wall mirrors Wyatt with frame made of solid acacia wood